Fabian2000/Base64/README.md

 This project provides a custom implementation of a Base64 encoder and decoder in C#.
 The code includes methods for encoding byte arrays to Base64 strings, decoding Base64 strings back to byte arrays, and validating Base64 strings.

+_INFO: The readme is AI generated.
+The code itself is selfmade ..._

 ## Features

 - **Custom Charset Dictionary**: Uses a `_charset` dictionary to map byte values to Base64 characters, presented in a table-like format for better readability.